Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

 Other managed care information: MCS admissions into a nursing facility

 Medical Care Services (MCS) program formally Disability Lifeline-Unemployable (DL-U) (formally GA-U).
 Instructions for managed care and MCS-State fund medical and nursing home admissions.
-A nursing home award letter and NFLOC determination will be needed for NF admissions under the MCS program.
+A nursing home award letter and NFLOC determination will be needed for NF admissions under the MCS program as this group is not enrolled into managed care.